rzshrote/pybrops/doc/source/README.md

 Things that are definitely known NOT to cause the bug:
 * The source code.
 There are warnings generated about malformated docstrings, but in isolated directories, they cause no duplication problems.
-* Location of the `PyBrOpt` directory on the user file system.
-I thought I might have modified a `PATH`-type setting that was dependent on the `PyBrOpt` directory location, but this proved not to be an issue.
+* Location of the `PyBrOpS` directory on the user file system.
+I thought I might have modified a `PATH`-type setting that was dependent on the `PyBrOpS` directory location, but this proved not to be an issue.